godotengine/godot-docs/classes/class_richtextlabel.rst

 The raw text of the label.

 When set, clears the tag stack and adds a raw text tag to the top of it.
-Does not parse bbcodes.
+Does not parse BBCodes.
 Does not modify :ref:`bbcode_text<class_RichTextLabel_property_bbcode_text>`.

 .. _class_RichTextLabel_property_visible_characters: